KKonaW/fastvalk/README.md

 # FastValk
-Let's you cast skills faster
+Updated version of Valkyrie script that let's you cast skills faster Original Owner: OwOvalkiebulgie